If you are considering the digital nomad lifestyle, you have to simplify your life. Here are five easy ways to start.

 Start unsubscribing from all those things you were interested in months and years ago.
 You are probably sending them to trash without reading them now anyway.
 This is a first day activity.
 This will take a little time as you don’t get everything every day.
 There was a point I was getting north of 150-200 emails a day of absolute junk.
 Now it’s about 10-30, usually 10-15.
-It took about a month of unsubscribing (and reporting spam to bad actors) to make my email more manageable of relevant content I need and want.
+It took about a month of unsubscribing (and reporting spam because of bad actors) to make my email more manageable of relevant content I need and want.

 Only check email first thing in the morning, respond quickly and check it at the end of the day.
 Things you have been trained to think are emergencies are rarely true emergencies.
 Just by reducing the amount of email will make your life easier.
 I am certain it will free up at least an hour or two a day for most.

 An autoresponder is an automated response when some sends you a message or email.
 This is one of the least used featured to simplify your life.
 For example, I personally use Sideline to have a second line on my mobile phone for business.
 Sideline allows me to send an automated response to people who call me when I am in a meeting.
 That autoresponder thanks them for calling and sends a link to our frequently asked questions page.
 While we are on that topic, create a frequently asked questions page with the 10 most asked questions you answer on a repetitive basis.

 3. Set up direct deposit and bill pay.